haileyhahnnnn/FPHHbutton/TEAMNOTES.md

 Differences in our implimentations
 -The comparison group displayed 5 buttons on their website -Their website utilizes more than one icon

+Our group plans to impliment a disable button on our website, as well as a shadow feature to enhance the contrast of our button from the background.